 Child-rearing provisions

-If you took time off from work or worked less to look after your young children, you may be able to increase the amount of your CPP retirement pension and other CPP benefits with the child-rearing provisions.
+You may have taken time off from work or worked less to look after young children.
+If so, the child rearing provisions may increase the amount of your CPP retirement pension and other CPP benefits.
+These provisions help protect the value of your CPP benefits during periods of low or no earnings.

 Do you qualify for child-rearing provisions